swannodette/baduk/_posts/2016-07-30-us-go-congress-day1.markdown

 generous time limits.

 After checking in, we were pretty hungry so we wandered about 10 minutes away to grab some pizza slices.
-Unsurprisingly we were surrounding by friendly faces from the congress with the same idea.
+Unsurprisingly we were surrounded by friendly faces from the congress with the same idea.

 We got back to the venue a bit early to grab seats close to the stage